CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

 IndentationError: unexpected indent

 ```
-Comments start with the pound (#) sign and are single-line, multi-line strings are used for multi-line comments.
+Comments start with the number/hash/pound (#) sign and are single-line, multi-line strings are used for multi-line comments.

 <a name="variables"/>

 ### Variables and operators

 Python is an implicitly typed language (i.e., you do not have to declare variables), case sensitive (i.e., Barcelona and BARCELONA are two different variables) and object-oriented (i.e., everything is an object).

 Help in Python is always available within the interpreter.
 Type *help()* for interactive help, or *help(object)* to get help about object.
 If you want to know how an object works, all you have to do is call *help(\<object\>)* Another useful command is *dir()*, which shows you all the object’s methods:

 ```